True Wealth Review 2024 – Pros & Cons

 Opening an account with True Wealth is very simple and can be done entirely online.
 I will not describe each step since you only have to follow the workflow; there is nothing special about it.

-Once you have created your base account, you must go through a risk assessment.
-This is the way each Robo-advisor works in Switzerland.
-By asking you a few questions, they will establish your risk profile.
+Once you have created your base account, you must undergo a risk assessment.
+This is how each Robo-advisor works in Switzerland.
+They will ask you a few questions to establish your risk profile.

-From your risk profile, they will propose a portfolio for you.
+They will propose a portfolio for you based on your risk profile.
 You can change it, but you will be warned that if you go higher, you may be outside of your risk tolerance.

 Deposit and Withdrawals